rishikesh-yelne/ProgrammingChallenge/README.md

 ## Pre-Requisites
 1. **Java**:
-	For the backend, Java is required to be installed on the system.
+- For the backend, Java is required to be installed on the system.
-    Installation link is available [here](#resources-used) in Backend/Java Springboot section Ensure that the ```JAVA_HOME``` environment variable is configured.
+- Installation link is available [here](#resources-used) in Backend/Java Springboot section. <br />
+- Ensure that the ```JAVA_HOME``` environment variable is configured. <br />
-    To check if Java has been installed correctly on the system, run the following command on cmd.
+- To check if Java has been installed correctly on the system, run the following command on cmd. <br />
     ```console
     java -version
     ```
 2. **Maven**:
-    Maven needs to be installed to run the command which would publish the web application on localhost.
+- Maven needs to be installed to run the command which would publish the web application on localhost. <br />
-    Installation link is available [here](#resources-used) in Backend/Java Springboot section You can download the zip file, unzip it and paste it in the Program Files folder.
+- Installation link is available [here](#resources-used) in Backend/Java Springboot section. <br />
+- You can download the zip file, unzip it and paste it in the Program Files folder. <br />
-    Additionally, add the path of bin folder to the ```PATH``` environment variable To check if Maven has been installed correctly on the system, run the following command on cmd.
+- Additionally, add the path of bin folder to the ```PATH``` environment variable. <br />
+- To check if Maven has been installed correctly on the system, run the following command on cmd. <br />
     ```console
     mvn -v
     ```
 3. **Node.js**:
-    Node.js needs to be installed to run the Angular application on the system Installation link is available [here](#resources-used) in Frontend/Node.js section To check if Node.js has been installed correctly on the system, run the following command on cmd.
+- Node.js needs to be installed to run the Angular application on the system. <br />
+- Installation link is available [here](#resources-used) in Frontend/Node.js section. <br />
+- To check if Node.js has been installed correctly on the system, run the following command on cmd. <br />
     ```console
     node -v
     npm -v
     ```
-    Along with Node.js, Angular CLI needs to be installed as well To install Angular CLI, run the following command in cmd (After installation of Node and NPM)
+- Along with Node.js, Angular CLI needs to be installed as well. <br />
+- To install Angular CLI, run the following command in cmd (After installation of Node and NPM). <br />
     ```
     npm install -g @angular/cli
     ```
-    To check if CLI has been installed correctly on the system, run the following command on cmd.
+- To check if CLI has been installed correctly on the system, run the following command on cmd. <br />
     ```
     ng v
     ```
 4. **PostgreSQL**:
-    PostgreSQL needs to be installed on the system to run the script file provided [here](https://github.com/rishikesh-yelne/ProgrammingChallenge/blob/master/db-scripts.psql).
+- PostgreSQL needs to be installed on the system to run the script file provided [here](https://github.com/rishikesh-yelne/ProgrammingChallenge/blob/master/db-scripts.psql). <br />
-    Installation link is available [here](#resources-used) in Backend/PostgreSQL section To check if CLI has been installed correctly on the system, run the following command on cmd.
+- Installation link is available [here](#resources-used) in Backend/PostgreSQL section. <br />
+- To check if CLI has been installed correctly on the system, run the following command on cmd. <br />
     ```
     psql --version
     ```
-    After successful installation of PostgreSQL, execute the following script in cmd.
+- After successful installation of PostgreSQL, execute the following script in cmd. <br />
     ```console
     psql -h localhost -d postgres -U postgres -p 5432 -a -q -f <Local_Repo_Location>/ProgrammingChallenge/db-scripts.psql
     ```
 > **Please note**: You might be prompted to provide the password for postgres user in cmd to execute the script.

 > **Please note**: Please <Local_Repo_Location> with the file path at which this GitHub repository has been cloned.

 ## Run the application